ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 * The number of total signatures must be some percentage of the last 'signature-frozen' block.
 (At the time of writing, this percentage is 75%)
 * There is a maximum number of signers in order to keep the blocks from growing disproportionately large.
 (At the time of writing, this is 1000 signatures)
 * Signatures, which occur on every block are slowly rotated out of use, based on their speed, so that all participating Master nodes get some reward.
 (This only comes into effet if there are more than 1000 signing Master nodes.)

+Blocks are described in more detail in the [IXIAN Programming Objects](https://projectixian.github.io/tech_docs/objects.html) document.

 ## Block cycle